aristanetworks/avd-workshops/workshops/git.md

 Notice your CLI prompt changed.

-The directory is now initialized as a Git repository and the following hidden sub-directory `/home/coder/project/labfiles/samplefiles/.git/` was created.
+The directory is now initialized as a Git repository, and the following hidden sub-directory `/home/coder/project/labfiles/samplefiles/.git/` was created.
 It holds version control information for your repository.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Congratulations!!!** You have created your first repository.